More Than Just a Number

 Beyond A1C: The Complete Picture

 Continuous glucose monitors (CGMs) and time-in-range metrics are increasingly used alongside A1C to provide a more complete picture of glucose control.
+Rather than a single average, they show the shape of your day.
 Your doctor may recommend these tools if your A1C alone does not fully explain your glucose patterns.

 Taking Control of Your A1C

 Track your A1C over time to see trends.
 A steadily declining A1C, even if you have not yet reached your target, means your changes are working.
-Celebrate that progress.
+Celebrate that progress, and treat each result as feedback rather than a grade.
+Managing diabetes is a long game, and the patients who do best are usually the ones who keep showing up.

 Want to better understand your A1C results or create a plan to improve them?
 Contact Zimmer Medical Group to schedule a diabetes management appointment.
 We are here to help you take control of your numbers and your health.